Employment laws in the United Kingdom: What employers must know in 2026

 Flexible working

-1. Statutory sick pay: Employees in the United Kingdom receive Statutory Sick Pay amounting to £118.75 per week if they have been sick for 4 days in a row, including non-working days.
-This period is known as the “period of incapacity for work”.
-Employees have to provide a notice and proof of illness when the employer asks for it.
+• Statutory sick pay: Employees in the United Kingdom receive Statutory Sick Pay amounting to GBP 123.25 per week, now payable from the first day of sickness.
+Employees have to provide notice and proof of illness when the employer asks for it.

 Notice period in the United Kingdom

 An employer may terminate an employee either during or after the probationary period.
 Employees should be given a notice period before the employment term ends.
-This, however, is different in both cases.
+If terminated during probation:

 Less than 1 month1 week